MonoGame/MonoGame/Tests/README.md

 # MonoGame Tests

-The MonoGame Tests run against XNA on Windows and MonoGame on Windows, Mac OS X and Linux.
+The MonoGame Tests run against XNA on Windows and MonoGame on Windows, macOS and Linux.
 They serve as an assurance that MonoGame conforms as closely as possible to XNA.

 Simple unit tests make assertions about MonoGame's core class